NDTV Cooks, Modified: October 06, 2014 11:37 IST

 Gone are the days when heart ailments were considered to be an old age disease.
 Today, people in the prime of their lives are suffering from the impact of an unhealthy lifestyle and bad eating habits.

 We have read enough about how you should exercise, get proper sleep and lead a healthy lifestyle but what we don't realize is, how crucial a role diet plays.
 The enemies of the heart are those foods that increase your cholesterol levels, as they tend to be calorie-heavy too.

 Trans fat is the biggest culprit.
 How can you eliminate trans fat from your diet?
-Simply by slashing foods that contain "hydrogenated oils" in their ingredients.
-So next time you go to that departmental store read labels carefully.
+Simply by slashing foods that contain 'hydrogenated oils' in their ingredients.
+So the next time head to departmental store, read labels carefully.
 Keep at an arm's distance packaged snacks and chips.
 Swapping full fat dairy products like milk and cheese with low/non-fat options helps too.

 You might be a hardcore non-vegetarian but maybe it is time to make a change now.
 Red meat is known to have a whopping amount of saturated fat that raises your 'bad' LDL cholesterol level and has long been seen as unhealthy.